llemm2003/corrective_actions/README.md

 purge-u01 - Job to clean up clutters in u01.
 For 10G, cleans up the trace files and alerts logs.
 11G+ Uses the 10G plus clean up using adrci.

 thread_command - An atempt to use multiple threads on commands that will have to work on a lot objects for ex. cp * dir

+extend-password-expiration - To remove the password expiration users where common and non common profiles.